onflow/cadence-lang.org/docs/tutorial/04-capabilities.md

 </Callout>

 In this transaction, we use the prepare phase to:
-1. Create a capability with the `link` method to the stored object `HelloWorld.HelloAsset` from the account path `/storage/HelloAssetTutorial`
+1. Create a capability with the `account.capabilities.storage.issue` method to the stored object `HelloWorld.HelloAsset` from the account path `/storage/HelloAssetTutorial`
-2. Store the capability in the account path `/public/HelloAssetTutorial`
+2. Publish the capability to the account path `/public/HelloAssetTutorial`
 3. Use the `borrow` method to create a reference to the object we linked to called `helloReference`
 4. Call the `hello()` function using the reference we created, `helloReference`